AMReX-Astro/Castro/sphinx_docs/source/coding_conventions.rst

      int var; ///< Brief description after the variable

+Fortran functions should use Sphinx style comments

-* Fortran functions should be documented by placing a comment block before their definition using the style:
+* Fortran functions should be documented by placing a comment block immediately after their prototype (i.e. `without` a line in betwen ) using the style:

   .. code:: fortran

+     subroutine foo(bar)
-     !> @brief Description of the function
+       !
+Description of the function

-     !!
+       use some_module

+       implicit none

-     !! @param bar      datatype,    Brief description of the variable subroutine foo(bar)
+       integer, intent(inout) :: bar   !
+Brief description of bar
        ...

-  Note that Doxygen does not automatically pick up the variable datatypes of Fortran functions (as it does for C++ functions), so we include these in the parameter list of the function's docstring.
-Documentation for modules should be similarly formatted, with the comment block again coming `before` the module definition.
+  Documentation for modules should be similarly formatted, with the comment block again coming `immediately` after the module definition.